Chart Color Schemes

 Essendon displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Essendon's dwelling structure, as per the latest Census, comprised 47.2% houses and 52.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Melbourne metro's 67.9% houses and 32.1% other dwellings.
+Essendon's dwelling structure, as per the latest Census, consisted of 47.2% houses and 52.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's 67.9% houses and 32.1% other dwellings.
 Home ownership in Essendon stood at 33.1%, with mortgaged dwellings at 30.3% and rented ones at 36.5%.
 The median monthly mortgage repayment was $2,275, higher than Melbourne metro's average of $2,000.
-The median weekly rent in Essendon was recorded at $380, compared to Melbourne metro's $390.
-Nationally, Essendon's mortgage repayments exceeded the Australian average of $1,863, while rents were higher than the national figure of $375.
+Median weekly rent in Essendon was $380, compared to Melbourne metro's $390.
+Nationally, Essendon's mortgage repayments exceeded the Australian average of $1,863, and rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing